100+ Resume Action Verbs That ATS Systems Love

 Action verbs are the starting point of every strong resume bullet.
 They signal agency, ownership, and impact — qualities ATS systems are configured to find and recruiters are trained to look for.
 Weak verbs ("was responsible for", "helped with", "worked on") bury your actual contributions.

-Why Action Verbs Matter for ATS
+Why Strong Action Verbs Are Crucial for ATS Resume Scanning & Keyword Matching

 ATS systems score resume bullets partly based on impact-indicating language.
 Verbs like "built", "led", "reduced", "increased", "optimized", and "launched" signal accomplishment-driven content.
 Passive constructions like "was responsible for" score lower because they do not clearly indicate what the candidate actually did.